francesca418/personal-website/content/posts/work-experience/index.md

   <summary><b>Research Assistant</b></summary>

 *May 2018 - August 2018*<br>
-I helped construct a reliable fossil fish database to be used for future research analysis in the field of paleobiology.
+Help construct a reliable fossil fish database to be used for future research analysis in the field of paleobiology.

 </details>